turingschool/front-end-curriculum/projects/module-3/niche-audience.md

   - Frontend data (state) always matches the backend data
   - Data fetched from API is run through a cleaning function (which is defined in a separate `utilities` file)
   - Implements excellent error handling if movie database server is down or fetch fails (this includes loading images as well as error messages on the frontend)
+  - PropTypes or type-checking of props is complete and specific (all data passed into a component is correctly and specifically identified)
 * **3:**
   - A consistent, modular file structure is used
   - A clear understanding of class components vs function components is demonstrated (if using hooks, a clear understanding of when hooks need to be used is sufficient)